raoulchandnani/ActuatorDesign/README.md

 # Actuator Design

-Set of codes to design, analyse and optimize a 5-Panel hinged structure with SMA actuation.
+Set of codes to design, analyse and optimize a 5-panel hinged structure with thermal/ SMA actuation.

 **Abaqus scripts**

-Code to generate and run model for a 5-Panel hinged structure with elastomer.
+Code to generate and run model for a 5-panel hinged structure with conformal surface.

+*5Panel_Thermal* - Runs abaqus model of 5 panel hinged assembly using thermal actuation

+*5Panel_SMA* - Runs abaqus model of 5 panel hinged assembly using SMA actuation

+*5Panel_Thermal_OML* - Runs abaqus model of 5 panel hinged assembly using thermal actuation with conformal surface as an input

-*5Panel* - Runs abaqus model of 5 Panel hinged assembly with elastomer.
+*5Panel_Thermal_OML* - Runs abaqus model of multiple device 5 Panel hinged assembly using thermal actuation with conformal surface as an input

-*TorqueTube* -  Runs abaqus model of SMA torque tube analysiss
+*TorqueTube* -  Runs abaqus model of SMA torque tube analysis

+**Data processing scripts**

+Code to post-process data

+*Clustering* - Example code to cluster aero data into regions

+*Post_Process_DOE* - Code to post-process DOE results ( for scripts in DOE & optimization scripts)

+*Post_Process_3D* - Code to post-process multiple device results

+**DOE & optimization scripts**

+Code for DOE and optimization runs.
+Each folder contains an abaqus script and an 'optimization_script'.
+The 'optimization_script' has variables that control the design space and is to be run in a python shell.
+This script will call the python script and generate required results.

+*3 panel- DOE* - Runs DOE for 3 panel case with 1 thermally actuated torque tube

+*4 panel- DOE* - Runs DOE for 4 panel case with 2 thermally actuated torque tubes

+*5 panel- DOE/optimization* - Runs DOE/optimization for symmetric 5 panel case with 2 thermally actuated torque tubes

 **Python Kinematics Solver**